 The deceased can be identified as friar Munio of Zamora (ca. 1237-1300) from Spain.
 He was the seventh Master of the Order of Preachers, i.e. the Dominican Order, and he died on the seventh day of March in the year 1300, the sixth year of Pope Bonifatius VIII’s pontificate (1294-1303).
 Munio had no academic qualifications, but he was a gifted administrator.
 He was elected Master of the Dominican Order in 1285 and seems to have performed well.
 However, things changed when one Girolamo Masci was elected Pope Nicholas IV in 1288.
 Nicholas was the first Franciscan pope in history, and the fact that Franciscans and Dominicans were traditional rivals may have strained their relationship from the start.
 Munio’s patron, King Sancho IV of Castile, was accused of having bought the leadership of the Dominicans for his client by paying generous sums to the electors.
 When Munio refused to resign, Nicholas ultimately issued a papal bull removing him from office.

 After Nicholas’ death in 1292, Munio was quickly rehabilitated, but his position as Master of the Order of Preachers had already been taken by Stephen of Besançon.
 He was appointed Bishop of Palencia, but resigned just two years later and retired to the monastery at Santa Sabina.
 There he died in 1300.
 His tomb slab is magnificent, and very special too.
 This is in fact the only surviving tomb slab in Rome on which the deceased is depicted in mosaic.
 Traditionally the mosaic is attributed to Jacopo Torriti, but there is no real evidence supporting this attribution.
-It would be ironic if Torriti made the mosaic, because he also worked extensively for Pope Nicholas IV, making for him the beautiful apse mosaics in the San Giovanni in Laterano and Santa Maria Maggiore.
+It would be ironic if Torriti made the mosaic, because he was himself a Franciscan and also worked extensively for Pope Nicholas IV, making for him the beautiful apse mosaics in the San Giovanni in Laterano and Santa Maria Maggiore.

 Fifth century door